 When a complex phenomenon produces such significant consequences, lay people seek to understand it.
 For this purpose, they watch and read the news, look at statistics and listen to the opinions of specialists that are diffused by the mass media.
 The information gathered is then shared in conversations that take place in social groups: points of view are confronted, judgments are compared and social representations are formed (Moscovici, 1976; see also Poeschl, 2003).
 These representations constitute in fact lay theories which, in the case of the economic crisis, include opinions about the causes and consequences of the crisis, for example, and the ways to deal with the situation.
 These representations have an impact on people’s beliefs and attitudes and orientate their behaviours (Jodelet, 1984).

-Because of the importance of these representations in understanding citizens’ reactions to the situation created by the financial and economic crisis, authors from various domains became interested in knowing what opinions had been formed on the crisis in several countries or social groups (Papastamou et al., 2017, this issue), and some studies have already been undertaken in the theoretical framework of social representations.
+Because of the importance of these representations in understanding citizens’ reactions to the situation created by the financial and economic crisis, authors from various domains became interested in knowing what opinions had been formed on the crisis in several countries or social groups (Papastamou et al., 2018), and some studies have already been undertaken in the theoretical framework of social representations.

 A study conducted by means of a free association task compared the discourses of small retailers, bankers and economics students from Greece, Italy, France and Romania (Galli et al., 2010).
 Despite the economic and sociocultural differences between the countries, the results revealed globally similar representations structured around the word “unemployment”.
 In addition to “unemployment”, the central elements of the representation (i.e. the elements that generate and organize social representations (Abric, 1989, for example)) included in Greece the word “poverty” and in Italy, they included “poverty” as well as “money” and “work”.
 The representations of economics students were more theoretical and more structured, whereas the representations of small retailers, the group most affected by the crisis, included more elements of a psychological nature (e.g., “fear”) and economics (e.g., “company” or “savings”).